Rowan County tourism numbers down significantly during pandemic-plagued 2020 - Salisbury Post

 Meacham said this is the first year those specific numbers have been included in the report, so it’s not possible to determine how they compare to years prior.

-The Tourism industry in Rowan County lost 228 jobs from 2019 to 2020, falling from 1,530 people employed to 1,302, about a 15% reduction in the workforce.
+The tourism industry in Rowan County lost 228 jobs from 2019 to 2020, falling from 1,530 people employed to 1,302, about a 15% reduction in the workforce.
 Tourism jobs last year accounted for $44 million in income.

 Rowan County tourism in 2020 generated $6.6 million in state taxes and $6.5 million in local taxes, creating $91.74 in savings per resident.